themhsami/FinishEditText/README.md

 # FinishEditText
-Android library with custom Edit-text view purpose is to provide functionality to listen when user finished typing.
-Implement an interface to listen when user stop typing in edit text or finish typing in edit text.
+Android library with custom Edit-text view purpose is to provide functionality to listen when user finished editing.

 ## Attribute
 ### edit_interval (in Milliseconds)